langchain4j/langchain4j-examples/jakartaee-microprofile-example/README.md

 ### Try out other models

-Visit the http://localhost:9080/openapi/ui URL (OpenAPI UI) for the following 3 REST APIs:
+Navigate to the the [OpenAPI UI](http://localhost:9080/openapi/ui) URL for the following 3 REST APIs:

 - [HuggingFaceLanguageMode](https://github.com/langchain4j/langchain4j/blob/main/langchain4j-hugging-face/src/main/java/dev/langchain4j/model/huggingface/HuggingFaceLanguageModel.java)
-  - expand the GET `/api/model/language` API
+  - Expand the GET `/api/model/language` API.
-    - click the `Try it out` button
+    1. Click the **Try it out** button.
-    - type `When was langchain4j launched?` or any question on the question field
+    2. Type `When was langchain4j launched?`, or any question, in the question field.
-    - click the `Execute` button
+    3. Click the **Execute** button.
-  - or run the following `curl` command on a command-line session:
+  - Alternatively, run the following `curl` command from a command-line session:
     - ```
       curl 'http://localhost:9080/api/model/language?question=When%20was%20langchain4j%20launched%3F'
       ```
 - [HuggingFaceChatMode](https://github.com/langchain4j/langchain4j/blob/main/langchain4j-hugging-face/src/main/java/dev/langchain4j/model/huggingface/HuggingFaceChatModel.java)
   - expand the GET `/api/model/language` API
-    - click the `Try it out` button
+    1. Click the **Try it out** button.
-    - type `Which are the most popular?` or any question on the question field
+    2. Type `Which are the most used Large Language Models?`, or any question, in the question field.
-    - click the `Execute` button
+    3. Click the **Execute** button.
-  - or run the following `curl` command on a command-line session:
+  - Alternatively, run the following `curl` command from a command-line session:
     - ```
       curl 'http://localhost:9080/api/model/chat?userMessage=Which%20are%20the%20most%20popular%3F' | jq
       ```
 - [HuggingFaceEmbeddingMode](https://github.com/langchain4j/langchain4j/blob/main/langchain4j-hugging-face/src/main/java/dev/langchain4j/model/huggingface/HuggingFaceEmbeddingModel.java)
   - expand the GET `/api/model/similarity` API
-    - click the `Try it out` button
+    1. Click the **Try it out** button.
-    - type `I like Jakarta EE and MicroProfile.` or any text on the text1 field
+    2. Type `I like Jakarta EE and MicroProfile.`, or any text, in the the **text1** field.
-    - type `I like Python language.` or any text on the text2 field
+    3. Type `I like Python language.`, or any text, in the the **text2** field.
-    - click the `Execute` button
+    3. Click the **Execute** button.
-  - or run the following `curl` command on a command-line session
+  - Alternatively, run the following `curl` command from a command-line session:
     - ```
       curl 'http://localhost:9080/api/model/similarity?text1=I%20like%20Jakarta%20EE%20and%20MicroProfile.&text2=I%20like%20Python%20language.' | jq
       ```